chuck-stein/chuck-stein.github.io/_projects/heart-rate-hero.md

 {% include elements/carousel.html %}

 <div class="text-center">
-  <em>A photo of the game interface and circuit, followed by the circuit diagram, followed by some sections of the PureData patch: the music generation, the game mechanics, and the heart-rate detection algorithm from before it moved to C++</em>
+  <em>A circuit diagram for the game, followed by a photo of the game interface and circuit, followed by some sections of the PureData patch: the music generation, the game mechanics, and the heart-rate detection algorithm from before it moved to C++</em>
 </div>

 <br />